Frequently Asked Questions

 Yes.
 A candidate or registered party, or a person acting on their behalf, who causes election advertising to be conducted shall mention in or on the message that its transmission was authorized by the official agent of the candidate or by the registered agent of the party, as the case may be.
 (CEA s.
 320opens a new window)

-What are the rules about election signs?
+What are the rules regulating the placement or removal of election signs?

 Signs on private property: apartments and condominiums